Ruby Franke used to offer parental advice. She’s now facing for child abuse

 The mother admitted in her statement that her “actions involved the physical torture” of her son.
 Horrific details revealed that she forced the boy into long physical tasks outside in summer without shoes or adequate water, leaving him with “repeated and serious sunburns”.

-He was also denied sufficient food, and when he was given food, they were very plain meals, while the rest of the household got more flavourful food, the plea agreement said.
+He was also denied sufficient food, and when he was given food, they were very plain meals, while the rest of the household got more flavorful food, the plea agreement said.

 Her son was kept isolated from other people and denied entertainment like books, notebooks and electronics.